GitMuhammadAli/nova-plus/Documentation.md

 ---

+---

+## Documentation Summary

+This documentation provides a complete guide to the NovaPulse platform, covering:

+✅ **Complete API Documentation** - All endpoints with request/response examples
+✅ **Database Schema** - Full schema definitions with relationships
+✅ **Authentication & Security** - JWT, RBAC, and security best practices
+✅ **Multi-Tenancy** - Complete company isolation implementation
+✅ **Frontend Architecture** - Next.js App Router structure and routing
+✅ **Development Workflow** - Setup, testing, and deployment guides
+✅ **Troubleshooting** - Common issues and solutions
+✅ **Production Deployment** - Complete deployment checklist and procedures

+**Key Features Documented:**

+- Multi-tenant SaaS architecture
+- JWT-based authentication with refresh tokens
+- Role-based access control (RBAC)
+- Company registration and management
+- Invite system with email integration
+- Project and task management
+- Team collaboration
+- Dashboard and analytics
+- Settings and billing management

+**Ready for:**

+- Development team onboarding
+- API integration
+- Production deployment
+- Maintenance and troubleshooting

+---

-*This documentation is continuously updated as the project evolves.
-Please refer to the latest version for the most current information.*
+_This documentation is continuously updated as the project evolves.
+Please refer to the latest version for the most current information._